Philip2809/neato-brainslug/README.md

 ### What is supported?

-**We would like to support all robots where an debug interface, or other controls, is accessible, but since we only have easy access to test on a D3 and D5, we can only test on those.
-If you have another robot, please open an discussion so we can verify that it works or add support for it!**
+**We would like to support all robots where a debug interface, or other controls, is accessible, but since we only have easy access to test on a D3 and D5, we can only test on those.
+If you have another robot, please open a discussion so we can verify that it works or add support for it!**

-As far as we know, only the D3, D4, D5, D6 and D7 has the firmware `4.5.3` and currenly the config is based on that so the robots that should work with that firmware is as follows:
+As far as we know, only the D3, D4, D5, D6 and D7 has the firmware `4.5.3` and currently the config is based on that so the robots that should work with that firmware are as follows:
 - Confirmed working: **D3, D4, D5, D6, D7**
 - Should work with some work: **D70-D85, Connected, XV-series [maybe others? please get in touch!]**

 The reason this works on all neato robots is because they all have the command interface, even the robots that originally don't have any wifi will still work, since it is no longer wifi robot that is connecting to the wifi, it is the ESP device.
 This also removes any limitations the robots wifi may have had.

 **Trickier robots**
-- D8 (probably D9, D10) - These robots use a compleatly different board, chip and firmware, and because the debug interface seams to be behind a password lock, this cannot be controlled directly.
+- D8 (probably D9, D10) - These robots use a completely different board, chip and firmware, and because the debug interface seems to be behind a password lock, this cannot be controlled directly.
 If you have one of these and are willing to tinker, please get in touch!

 ### What do I need?
 - You need access to an USB port or the debug pins